Local Poetry Reading Series

 Getting Published (Source: The Writers Union of Canada)

-How to put together a poetry manuscript (Source: Bob Holman & Margery Snyder for ThoughtCo)
+How to put together a poetry manuscript (Source: Bob Holman & Margery Snyder)

 Artists Legal Outreach (a free legal clinic for questions about copyright and more for low income artists and writers)